betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 practical examples that show nearly every trick there is for refactoring nasty code to break dependencies and getting code into a unit test harness.
-By the time one is done reading this book if one is not convinced of the need for unit testing and TDD, then one likely should not developing software.
+By the time one is done reading this book if one is not convinced of the need for unit testing and TDD, then one likely should not be developing software.

 #### Contributed by [Roscoe A. Bartlett](https://github.com/bartlettroscoe)